cpetrich/counterfeit_DS18B20/README.md

 All sensors are well within specs at room temperature but clustering of data by Family is apparent, indicating that the hardware was designed independently.
 It could be interesting to repeat these measurements above 100 °C.

 Alternatively,
 * It is a fake if the date--batch combination printed on the case of the sensor is not in the Maxim database (need to ask Maxim tech support to find out).
+(Note that there are counterfeits that use "authentic" date--batch combination.)

 Note that none of the points above give certainty that a particular DS18B20 is an authentic Maxim product, but if any of the tests above indicate "fake" then it is most defintely counterfeit \[5\].
-Based on my experience, a sensor that will fail any of the three software tests will fail all of them.

 ## What families of DS18B20-like chips can I expect to encounter?
 In addition to DS18B20 originally produced by Dallas Semiconductor and continued by Maxim Integrated after they purchased Dallas (Family A1, below), there are clones produced independently by at least 4 other companies as of 2019 (Families B1, B2, C, D) \[5\].
 The separation into families is based on patterns in undocumented function codes that the chips respond to as similarities at that level are unlikely to be coincidental \[5\].
 Chips of Family B1 seem to be produced by [GXCAS](http://www.galaxy-cas.com/) and calibrated and sold independently by GXCAS and [UMW](http://umw-ic.com/).
 Chips of Family B2 are produced by [Beijing 7Q Technology (7Q-Tek)](http://www.7qtek.com).
 Both UMW and 7Q-Tek have corresponding datasheets on their respective web pages.
 Family D1 seems to be fading from sight, having been replaced by Family D2.
 Chips of Family A2 were a rare find, behave surprisingly similar to authentic chips but have poor temperature accuracy.